Bretton Woods system: Smithsonian Agreement

-The Bretton Woods system in the 21st century
+In the 21st century

-2008 crisis
+2008 financial crisis

-In the wake of the Global financial crisis of 2008, some policymakers, such as Chace and others have called for a new international monetary system that some of them also dub Bretton Woods II.
-On the other side, this crisis has revived the debate about Bretton Woods II.
+During the 2008 financial crisis, some policymakers, such as James Chace and others called for a new international monetary system that some of them also dub Bretton Woods II.

 On 26 September 2008, French President Nicolas Sarkozy said, "we must rethink the financial system from scratch, as at Bretton Woods."

 In March 2010, Prime Minister Papandreou of Greece wrote an op-ed in the International Herald Tribune, in which he said, "Democratic governments worldwide must establish a new global financial architecture, as bold in its own way as Bretton Woods, as bold as the creation of the European Community and European Monetary Union.
 And we need it fast."
 In interviews coinciding with his meeting with President Obama, he indicated that Obama would raise the issue of new regulations for the international financial markets at the next G20 meetings in June and November 2010.

 Over the course of the crisis, the IMF progressively relaxed its stance on "free-market" principles such as its guidance against using capital controls.
 In 2011, the IMF's managing director Dominique Strauss-Kahn stated that boosting employment and equity "must be placed at the heart" of the IMF's policy agenda.
 The World Bank indicated a switch towards greater emphases on job creation.